EmotiBit/EmotiBit_Docs/Getting_Started.md

     - **Note:** EmotiBit software is supported only for Windows 10.
     - After you have downloaded `EmotiBitSoftware-Windows.zip`, go ahead and extract it.
-    - You will find a `setup.exe` executable inside the extracted folder.
-Run the setup by double-clicking.
+    - You will find a `.msi` installer inside the extracted folder.
+Run the installer by double-clicking.
     - Follow through the setup.
 Click on `Close` once the setup is complete and the EmotiBit Software has been installed.
     - You will notice that shortcuts to `EmotiBit Oscilloscope` and `EmotiBit DataParser` have been created in the start menu and on the desktop.
+    - **Note: The EmotiBit Software installation process is sometimes blocked by any anti-virus tool you might have installed on your system.
+If you face any issues with installation, make sure to check that the appropriate settings are enabled on your anti-virus software to allow a third-party installs.**
   </details>

 - <details><summary>Installation Instructions For Mac Users:</summary>